Andy Vallario: Handy Productions

 In the mid Eighties, Vallario left his tenured teaching job to start his own music jingle company, Handy Productions, which he named after blues pioneer W.C.
 Handy.

 Vallario began writing jingles for Greater Boston clients, but soon started producing music for regional and national advertisers like McDonald's, Burger King, Goodyear, Gulf Gasoline, Honda, Toyota, Fila and Dial-A-Mattress.

 In New England, Vallario is known for creating the 1-800-54-GIANT jingle for Giant Glass.
 According to an article in Boston Magazine, it's "the most recognizable jingle in the history of New England media."
 It was also used as a recurring theme in Steve King's #1 bestseller, "The Girl Who Loved Tom Gordon".

 Vallario has also written and produced popular New England jingles like We're There When You Need Us for East West Mortgage, Come On Down for Boch Automotive and It's What Makes A Subaru a Subaru for the Subaru Dealers of New England.

 Media Results

 By 2002, Handy Productions had morphed into a full-service marketing firm, and changed its name to Media Results.

 Vallario was not just producing jingles anymore.
 He was creating ad concepts, writing copy and overseeing the agency's media buying department.

 By mid-decade, Media Results began specializing in automotive marketing.

-Leveraging their success with Boch Honda, the number one Honda dealer in the world, and New England Subaru, the number one Subaru region in America, Media Results began winning new automotive accounts all across the country.